Skip to main content

 Cell Reproduction

-Cell reproduction is the process by which cells divide to produce new cells, ensuring growth and repair in multicellular organisms.
-While all cells have the capability to reproduce, the method and frequency can vary significantly among different cell types.
-Not all cells are actively involved in reproduction at all times, making it a less universal function compared to metabolism and communication.
+Cell reproduction is the process by which cells divide and replicate to produce new cells.
+This is a fundamental function for growth, development, and tissue repair.
+While all cells have the capability to reproduce, the method and frequency can vary significantly between different cell types, making it a less universal function compared to metabolism and communication.

 Recommended video: